Branticus71/Project-3-Group-A/TechAnalysis.md

 18. `avg_positive_polarity`: Avg. polarity of positive words
 19. `avg_negative_polarity`: Avg. polarity of negative words

+Finally, the four models created for each channel are a PCA regression, a forward subset linear regression, a random forest model, and a boosted tree model.
+Each model is trained on a 70% subset of the data then evaluated on the remaining test data and their RMSE is recorded.
+These RMSE values are then compared across all four models and the one with the lowest RMSE is declared as a winner for a particular channel.

 # Reading in Data

+The .csv file containing the data is read in then a new `data_channel` variable is created for better automation of reports.
+Afterwards, the old channel variables are removed, `shares` is transformed into `log_shares`, the day variables are renamed, and all unused predictor variables are removed.
+Then, the data is split into a training and test set containing 70% and 30% of the observations respectively.
+In addition, two data frames are created for the express purpose of visualization and principal components analysis.

 ``` r
 df <- read_csv("./OnlineNewsPopularity.csv")